Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Simulation

-The better estimation performances of model (i) than model (iv) and (v) than (vi) of the LCM parameters implies that the different degrees of class separation in major food groups cannot be ignored.
-In addition, the empirical coverage probabilities of the 95\% credible intervals of $\bsigma^2$ are close to the nominal level for larger sample sizes (Supplementary Figure \ref{fig:sim_K3_sigma}(a)).
-The posterior mean estimates of the last two groups $\sigma_6^2$ and $\sigma_7^2$ have higher levels of uncertainty than the first five groups (Supplementary Figure \ref{fig:sim_K3_sigma} (b)), because the response probabilities of items in the last two groups are closer to the boundaries 0 or 1, making estimation more challenging.
-Simulation I demonstrates that by leveraging similarity information shared between latent classes and accounting for varying levels of class separation by major food groups, DDT-LCM achieves improved accuracy relative to common alternatives in estimating the tree structure, item response probabilities, and individual class assignments.
+The better estimation of the LCM parameters using model (i) than model (iv) and (v) than (vi) implies that group-specific variances cannot be ignored.
+The coverage probabilities of the 95\% credible intervals of $\bsigma^2$ are close to the nominal level for larger sample sizes (Figure \ref{fig:sim_K3_sigma}(a) of the Supplement).
+The posterior mean estimates of the last two groups $\sigma_6^2$ and $\sigma_7^2$ have higher levels of uncertainty than the first five groups (Figure \ref{fig:sim_K3_sigma}(b) of the Supplement), because the conditional probabilities of items in the last two groups are closer to the boundaries 0 or 1, making estimation more challenging.
+In summary, we demonstrate that by leveraging similarity information shared between patterns and accounting for varying levels of class separation by major food groups, DDT-LCM improves accuracy relative to common alternatives in estimating the tree structure, conditional probabilities, and class assignments.